Competitive Apex Legends weapons for ranked mode can be translated easily.

 To answer this question, we need to dig deep into the stats and details of the weapons (and ammo variants) themselves.

-There is an urban myth (backed up with some data) that different ammo types in Apex Legends do different types of damage.
+There is an urban myth that different ammo types in Apex Legends do different types of damage.
 It is believed by some Apex players that light ammo shreds shields easier, whereas heavy ammo slows enemies down.
 It may definitely feel that way in-game, but there are no confirmed reports that these different ammo properties are real.

-What we do know for sure are the damage stats for each weapon, and why these statistics may uncover that specific gun’s popularity.
+What we do know for sure are the damage stats for each of the Apex Legends weapons for Ranked, and why these statistics may uncover that specific gun’s popularity.

 R-99 – The R-99 has the second-fastest fire rate of all SMGs in the game (the Prowler is first but requires the Selectfire hop-up to achieve full-auto fire, which can be difficult to find).
 The R-99 does 198 DPS (the highest of all SMGs) and has an impressive 27 capacity magazine with a Purple rarity extended clip.
 It’s fast and furious – a finisher weapon to carry for those quick and easy eliminations.

 Wingman – Heavy ammo is rumoured to have slowing abilities on enemies when a successful hit is made, but regardless of the truth on that, the headshot damage cannot be ignored at a whopping 94 maximum damage.
 With the advent of Season 4, the maximum mag capacity was nerfed from 10 to 8 but balanced by base mag being increased from 4 to 5.
 The Wingman has a slow reload and fire rate but more powerful shots than other pistols.